XavB64/lowtrip/README.md

 | `Plane` |  :white_check_mark: |  |  |
 | `Ferry` |  :white_check_mark: | Not found | Not found |

-All the assumptions, data and sources used are available in the [methodology](https://github.com/XavB64/lowtrip/blob/main/frontend/src/assets/lowtrip_methodology.pdf).
+All assumptions, data and sources used are available in the [methodology](https://github.com/XavB64/lowtrip/blob/main/frontend/src/assets/lowtrip_methodology.pdf) document.

 ## How to launch the app?